shudec/iot_school_cassandra/README.md

 * Count the number of inspection in the table `Inspection`

 ## Ex 2: request data with python
-1. Print first ten restaurants
+1. Print top ten restaurants
 2. Print names of restaurants
 3. Print the name and the borough of restaurant `41569764`
 4. Print dates and grades of inspections of restaurant `41569764`